-Public Notification of failure to report Volatile Organic Compound (VOC) results on time
+Public Notification of failure to report Synthetic Organic Chemical (SOC) results on time

 The City of Chandler is required to report analytical results for the monitoring and reporting schedules established by the Safe Drinking Water Act.
-The results from VOC sampling at one of the City's well sites, conducted during the second quarter of 2018, were incompletely reported.
-The City was returned to compliance once the missing information was provided.
-As the data reported no detections of VOC's at the well site, Chandler has no reason to believe that the late reporting had any impact on public health.
-The electronic submittals of the City's results are being more closely reviewed to ensure the regulatory agencies receive timely and complete reports.
+The results from SOC sampling at one of the City's well sites, conducted during the first quarter of 2018, were incompletely reported.
+The City was returned to compliance once the missing forms were provided.
+As the data reported no detections of SOC's at the well site, Chandler has no reason to believe that the late reporting had any impact on public health.
+The City is working with Regulators to ensure their agencies receive timely and complete reports.